luise/slate/README.md

 [source](source) directory that has suffix `.html.md`.
 These files are converted from Markdown to HTML using the layout defined in [layout.erb](source/layouts/layout.erb).
-To change the contents of the documentation, change the Markdown files located in the Quilt repository; to change the way the
+To change the contents of the documentation, change the Markdown files located in the Kelda repository; to change the way the
 HTML gets generated (e.g., to add an image at the top of the table of contents), change `layout.erb` in this repository.